-The following is information about a few scholarships available to students as part of the Department of Theatre and Dance.
-For additional information about Board of Control/Development Fund Talent Scholarships for up to $1,200, contact the Forest Roberts Theatre Box Office.
+Below please find information about several scholarships available to students as part of the Department of Theatre and Dance.
+For additional information about Board of Development Fund Talent Scholarships for up to $1,200, please contact the Forest Roberts Theatre Box Office.

 The James L. Rapport Scholarship